Modeling and Discovering Direct Causes for Predictive Models: Optimization with an Independence Rule

-Algorithm~\ref{alg:smart-search} with the I-decomposability rule preserves adjacency searches as shown in the following theorem. \begin{theorem} Let \(\Pr\) be a canonical distribution over \(\X, Y.\) Then \(\textsc{adj-search}(\X,Y, \Pr)\) in Algorithm~\ref{alg:smart-search} yields the same result with or without line~7. \end{theorem} That is, we can integrate the I-decomposability rule into the Markov blanket discovery algorithms (such as M3B) while preserving their soundness and completeness for finding direct causes.
-When the distribution \(\Pr\) is both canonical and weakly faithful, we can combine the I-decomposability rule with the results in Section~\ref{ssec:weak-faithful} to further speed up the discovery of direct causes. \begin{corollary} Let \(G(\X,Y)\) be a predictive graph and \(\Pr\) be a distribution induced by \(G.\) Suppose \(\Pr\) is both canonical and weakly faithful wrt \(G\), then \(\textsc{adj-search}(\X,Y,\Pr)\) in Algorithm~\ref{alg:smart-search} (with line~7 and without lines~14-18) returns the direct causes of \(Y\) in \(G.\) \end{corollary}
+The following theorem shows that the I-decomposability rule preserves the behavior of adjacency searches. \begin{theorem} If \(\Pr(\X, Y)\) is a canonical distribution, then \(\textsc{adj-search}(\X,Y, \Pr)\) in Algorithm~\ref{alg:smart-search} yields the same result with or without line~7. \end{theorem} That is, we can integrate the I-decomposability rule into the Markov blanket discovery algorithms (such as M3B) while preserving their soundness and completeness.
+If the distribution \(\Pr\) is also weakly faithful, we can combine the I-decomposability rule with the results in Section~\ref{ssec:weak-faithful} to accelerate the discovery process to the maximum extent. \begin{corollary} If \(\Pr(\X,Y)\) is canonical and weakly faithful, then \(\textsc{adj-search}(\X,Y,\Pr)\) in Algorithm~\ref{alg:smart-search} (with line~7 and without lines~14-18) yields the direct causes of \(Y.\) \end{corollary}